Dangling Modifier

 As Adjectives

-• [The (running) water] tastes fresh.
+• [The running water] tastes fresh. (describes water)

-• I know a [pond (teeming) with fish].
+• I know a [pond teeming with fish]. (describes pond)

-As Nonessential Information (describe noun)
+As Nonessential Information (describes subject)

 As Nonessential Information (describe a sentence)